Regulations effective September 1, 2018.

 Courses listed in Cluster A are prerequisite to those listed in Cluster B, and courses listed in Cluster B are prerequisite to those listed in Cluster C. Pre/co-requisite course requirements are also present within both Cluster A and B. Students are responsible for ensuring that prerequisites and co-requisite course requirements are met throughout the program in accordance with the Prerequisite Declaration Form.

 NOTE: Clinical courses will only be offered within Alberta.
-Please see LPN to BN Program Clinical Preparation Guide for Students (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.
+Please see Post-LPN BN Professional Practice (Clinical) Preparation Guide (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.

 |ENGL 255||Introductory Composition (recommended)* or junior/senior level university or equivalent ENGL course||(3)|